tahirguluzade/Ansible_Playbook_to_Jenkins/README.md

  <img src="https://user-images.githubusercontent.com/117680100/220714798-d530e1a4-9a74-49e4-a2cb-d15140e32604.png" width="85%" height="85%">

-- **STEP 10** Now, go to the your pipeline and click `Build Now`, then it will start to build our pipeline.
+- **STEP 10** Now, go to the your pipeline and click `Build Now`, then it will start to build pipeline.
 You check status of your pipeline building process as well as looking at logs on the right side.
 If everything is succesfully completed, then you can check your remote target server for your ansible playbook.

  <img src="https://user-images.githubusercontent.com/117680100/220718930-349df105-aa43-45c6-9f76-d9eb33d8f83c.png" width="80%" height="80%">